CodeForAfrica/BornPerfect.AFRICA/_posts/2018-02-05-my-story-living-with-the-scars.md

 ---

-Twelve years letter I am still learning how to live with the scars of the cut.
+Twelve years later I am still learning how to live with the scars of the cut.

 Still fresh in my memory is that fateful day in December when it all happened.